Deep-MI/FastSurfer/Docker/README.md

            --sid subject2 --sd /output \
            --mc --qspec --nofsaparc --parallel
 ```
+* The fs_license points to your FreeSurfer license which needs to be available on your computer (e.g. in the /home/user/my_fs_license_dir folder).
 * The -v command mounts your data and output directory into the docker image.
 Inside it is visible under the name following the colon (in this case /data or /output).
 * The --rm flag takes care of removing the container once the analysis finished.
 * Again, the --user XXXX part should be changed to the appropiate user id (a four digit number; can be checked with the command "id -u" on linux systems).